-- b) Relationship to specialization: Applicants must explain how this writing sample demonstrates knowledge and skills that are applicable to a specialization in Literature, Culture, and Composition, or a specialization in Creative Writing.
+- b) Relationship to specialization: Applicants must explain how this writing sample demonstrates knowledge and skills that are applicable to Genera English Master's program or the specialization in Creative Writing.

-3) Writing Sample: Applicants should submit a writing sample that reflects their intended area of focus in this master's program (Literature, Culture, and Composition, or Creative Writing), as outlined below.
+3) Writing Sample: Applicants should submit a writing sample that reflects their intended area of focus in this master's program (General Englsih or Creative Writing), as outlined below.

-LITERATURE, CULTURE, AND COMPOSITION: Applicants interested in this specialization should submit a 10-25 page sample of academic writing which demonstrates that they are ready to write at the level expected for graduate seminar assignments.
+GENERAL ENGLISH MASTER'S: Applicants interested in this option should submit a 10-25 page sample of academic writing which demonstrates that they are ready to write at the level expected for graduate seminar assignments.
 Ideally, this writing sample should demonstrate the applicants' critical thinking skills, research skills, and strengths as a writer.